ckurau/naive-mean-reversion/README-nmr.md

 - 2022 lost −$1.05M in a single year
 - 2026 (partial year) lost −$728k
 - The −54.73% max drawdown means a potential ~$1.7M paper loss peak-to-trough
-- This is a real psychological test.
-If you would shut off the strategy during a −54% drawdown, use V32e or V32d instead

-**The Sharpe tradeoff is real but acceptable for a long-horizon taxable account.** Sharpe 0.68 means the worst 12-month rolling windows are worse than V32e's.
-But the extra $670k over 21 years vs V32e compensates — you're earning more per unit of time even if each unit is bumpier.

 **60 positions is the confirmed ceiling.** Testing 65 would yield ~$100k more equity at another −1.5% drawdown and −0.01 Sharpe.
 The efficiency per position is too low to justify further increases.

-**Small-cap amplification cuts both ways.** The S&P 600 addition improved good years but made bad years worse.
-W7 OOS (2021–22) went from −4% to −11.7% with S&P 600 included.
-At 60 positions this effect is amplified further.

 **Win rate is unchanged and must remain the anchor.** If live win rate drops below 56%, the strategy is failing.
 Monitor this before increasing position sizes.